IronDogs-2773-2026/2773-2026/docs/swerve-drive.md

     angle_error += π
 ```

-This ensures the steer motor never rotates more than 90° to reach a new heading.
+The steer motor never rotates more than 90° to reach a new heading.

 ---